ramnath519-star/valentine-for-you/README.md

     <script>
         const questions = [
-            "Do you believe in love at first sight?", "Would you go on a Valentine’s date with me?", "Do small surprises make you happy?",
+            "Do you believe in love?",
+            "Would you go on a Valentine’s date with me?", "Do small surprises make you happy?",
             "Is spending time together more important than gifts?",